artsandmetaphysics/goodlifeodyssey/dialogues/how-to-tell-if-a-religion-is-true.md

 - Muhammad is God's prophet and transcribed the Qur'an.
 - An omnipotent, benevolent God exists.

 Aaron:: This is not a homogeneous list.
-The first three statements are historical.
+The first three propositions are historical.
 They claim that certain events occurred.
 If you were on Mount Sinai around 1200 BCE, you could have seen God.
 If you were in Jerusalem around 30 CE, you could have seen Jesus die and rise again.
 If you had been in Mecca or Medina in the decades after 600 CE, you could have seen Muhammad transcribe the Qur'an.
 The last claim is not historical, and so a different process would be needed to verify it.

 Let's focus just on the historical claims for now.
 How are they different from non-religious historical claims?
 For example, "Sargon of Akkad conquered the Sumerian city states around 2400 BCE."